emerywebster/emerywebster.github.io/_posts/2015-12-04-colorado-product-meetup.md

 We shook a lot of hands, exchanged cards, discussed backgrounds/ideas...and eventually broke off into teams to discuss and draft target [user personas](http://www.smashingmagazine.com/2014/08/a-closer-look-at-personas-part-1/) for an existing product (a freely available Google Chrome extension).

-After about 20-30 mins of brainstorming/discussion each team presented a target persona to the group (which was super cool...lots of different ideas).
-We then gained some insight from the actual product owers as to how/why they hypothesized their initial persona, tested it, analyzed metrics/feedback, and then redefined their target persona and accompanying marketing material (keywords, landing page look/messaging, etc).
+After about 20-30 mins of brainstorming/discussion, each team presented a target persona to the group (which was super cool...lots of different ideas).
+We then gained some insight from the actual product owners as to how/why they hypothesized their initial persona, tested it, analyzed metrics/feedback, and then redefined their target persona and accompanying marketing material (keywords, landing page look/messaging, etc).

 Love it.
 Made some great connections within my team, the organizers, and a handful of folks I met beforehand.
 Looking forward to many more :beers: